 Contemplation is seeing the world through God’s eyes with spiritual awareness.
 It is the eternal dimension of life.
 Jesus portrayed it as living life in the fullness of the Kingdom of God.
 God is the one who is behind the mystery of all that is seen and unseen.
 The resurrected Christ encourages us to focus on the presence of God in everything we do.
 It is the gift of seeing with spiritual eyes the eternal perspective of the world and partaking of God’s nature in it.

 The struggle of humanity is we believe there is no possibility of being brought into union with God.
 We perceive this union if ever wholly restored, will be after death.
-The radical nature of the gospel is God takes the divine initiative through Christ to pursue us and heal our relationship now.
-We need a mindful awareness of the Kingdom of God.
+The radical nature of the gospel is that God takes the divine initiative through Christ to pursue us and heal our relationship.
+Therefore, we need a mindful awareness of the Kingdom of God.

-Jesus prayed in John chapter seventeen, and verse twenty-one that all of them might be one, Father, just as you are in me, and I am in you.
+Jesus prayed in John chapter seventeen and verse twenty-one that all of them might be one, Father, just as you are in me, and I am in you.
 His prayer was we would be one with Him and the Father.
 Contemplation is a description of how this union with God takes place in our lives today.
 The only part you and I bring to the table is the willingness to be open and responsive to the movement of God.
 It is the openness of letting Christ live his life in our inner being as we surrender our lives over to His will.
-In those moments, we experience being made whole and complete in Christ and being made one with all creation.
+We experience being made whole and complete in Christ and with all creation in those moments.
 (The Goal of Contemplative Prayer)

 Image via Pixabay